JemimaJeffy/edu-ar/README.md

 ## Motivation

-EduAR was built to make abstract educational diagrams tangible — instead of memorizing a flat textbook diagram of a heart or a cell, students can place a 3D model in their own space, rotate it, tap on labeled parts, and quiz themselves, all from a phone browser.
+EduAR was built to make abstract educational diagrams tangible — instead of memorizing a flat textbook diagram of a heart or a cell, students can place a 3D model in their own space, rotate it, tap on labeled parts, and quiz themselves, all from a phone browser.here (e.g. MIT).

-## 📄 License

-Add your preferred license here (e.g. MIT).